rajdeepd/reudismam.github.io/_posts/2017-12-21-anomalies-in-java.md

 Field, Parameter, Local Variable Could Be Final
 -----------------------------------------------

-Besides classes and methods, developers can use the modifier in fields, parameters, and local variables.
+Besides classes and methods, developers can use the `final` modifier in fields, parameters, and local variables.
 The semantic differs for each one of these usages.
 A final class cannot be extended, a final method cannot be overridden, and final fields, parameters, and local variables cannot